scottfr/SystemsBook/Building/building.md

 In the next section you will be introduced to the Unfolding feature of Insight Maker which you can use to build a script so the model will explain itself to someone else when you're not there.

-## Uncovering the System ##

-# Model
-{"title": "Systems Thinking: The Essence of And?", "description": "To uncover the system one must continue to seek out the influences.", "load": "http://insightmaker.com/insight/3365"}
-# End Model

 ## Modeling Guidelines ##

 Figure 4 presents a number of guidelines or rules of thumb it would be good for you to keep in mind as you develop models.
 Some of the following are only relevant to Stock & Flow simulations, and which they are should be quite obvious.